bjmnlx20/bit-doggos/README.md

 <p>
 <br>

 Bit Doggos is a ***WEB 3.0 website*** that enables minting of the Bit Doggos NFT.
-Goerli faucet runs pretty dry these days, any mints are appreciated.
+Goerli faucet runs pretty dry these days, your mints are very, very welcome!

 Site: https://bit-doggos.netlify.app
 <br>